apache/streampipes/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.processor.speed/documentation.md

 ## Description

-Calculates the speed (in km/h) based on two latitude/longitude pairs.
-The distance of the two location pairs can be configured.
+Calculates the speed (in km/h) based on latitude/longitude values in a data stream.
+Therefore it uses the GPS and timestamps values of consecutive events.
+It calculates the distance between two points (events) and how much time has passed.
+Based on those values the speed is calculated.

 ***

 ## Required input

-Requires a data stream that provides latitude and longitude values.
+Requires a data stream that provides latitude and longitude values as well as a timestamp.

 ***

 ## Configuration

-Describe the configuration parameters here
+### Timestamp field

+### Latitude field

-### 1st parameter
+### Longitude field

-### 2nd parameter
+### Count window
+Describes the number of stored events, used for the calculation.
+E.g. a value of 5 means that thhe current event and the event (t-5) are used for the speed calculation.

 ## Output
+Appends the calculated speed in km/h.